jguida941/cs320-contact-service-junit/README.md

 ### Approach & TDD
 - Each validator rule started as a failing test, then the implementation was written until the suite passed.
 - `ContactTest` serves as the living specification covering both the success path and every invalid scenario.
-- `TaskTest` and `TaskServiceTest` mirror the same workflow for the Task domain/service, reusing the shared `Validation` helper and singleton patterns.
+- `TaskTest` and `TaskServiceTest` mirror the same workflow for the Task domain/service, reusing the shared `Validation` helper and singleton patterns, and include invalid update cases to prove atomicity.

 ### Parameterized Coverage
 - `@ParameterizedTest` + `@CsvSource` enumerate the invalid IDs, names, phones, and addresses so we don’t duplicate boilerplate tests.